rundeck/rundeck/docs/en/manual/08-plugins.md

 Also, if `localFileStorageEnabled` is `false`, but no `streamingReaderPlugin` is enabled, then Rundeck will still default to using the **Local File Log Writer**.

+The LogFileStorage plugins also have some associated configuration values that can be used to tune the behavior of the plugins:

+* `rundeck.execution.logs.fileStorage.storageRetryCount`
+    * The number of `store` attempts to try before giving up for a single log file
+    * default value: `1`
+* `rundeck.execution.logs.fileStorage.storageRetryDelay`
+    * Time to wait between retry attempts
+    * default value: `60` (seconds)
+* `rundeck.execution.logs.fileStorage.retrievalRetryCount`
+    * The number of `retrieve` attempts to try before giving up for a single log file
+    * default value: `3`
+* `rundeck.execution.logs.fileStorage.retrievalRetryDelay`
+    * Time to wait between retry attempts
+    * default value: `60` (seconds)
+* `rundeck.execution.logs.fileStorage.remotePendingDelay`
+    * Grace time to allow after an execution finishes.
+Clients will see a "pending" message within this period after an execution finishes, even if the storage plugin is unable to find the log file.
+After this time period, they will see a "not found" message if the plugin is unable to find the log file.
+    * default value: `120` (seconds)

 ### Logging Plugin Configuration

 Logging plugins can define configuration properties, which can be set in the `framework.properties` (system-wide) or `project.properties` (project-wide).
 Project-level properties override system-level properties.